Phuket Sustainability Issues and New Solutions

 Earth5R provided sustainability advisory and consulting to global governments, organizations, and corporates and helps them design and manage sustainability projects that meet the triple bottom line- People, Planet and Profit.

-Earth5R has launched ACT Phuket and in partnership with Asia Pacific Environmental Network (APEN), SEEK Phuket, Australian Government – Department of Foreign Affairs and Trade, Government of Thailand, Phuket Hotels Association and Prince of Songkla University of Phuket.
+Earth5R has launched ACT Phuket and in partnership with SEEK Phuket, Australian Government – Department of Foreign Affairs and Trade, Government of Thailand, Phuket Hotels Association and Prince of the Songkla University of Phuket.

 Community Collaboration Workshop at Phuket

-As a part of the Phuket Sustainability Initiative a community collaboration workshop to reduce waste in Koh Sirae has been organized by Dr. Peter Harris from APEN where Saurabh Gupta, founder of Earth5R, is presenting the citizen-driven sustainability development model.
+As a part of the Phuket Sustainability Initiative a community collaboration workshop to reduce waste in Koh Sirae has been organized by local citizens and the Phuket Hotel Association where Saurabh Gupta, founder of Earth5R, is presenting the citizen-driven sustainability development model.

 The workshop also includes an engineering and finance proposal for a Moken Village Waste and Water System by Mr Atdhaya/ Khun Sampan aiming to reduce waste through improved water and sanitation with the contribution of the local community.